- This event has passed.

 University of Toronto Mississauga Campus:

 From 10 am – 4 pm, there will be a space for trans folks to drop-in to connect with one another.
 There will be button making, refreshments, and a clothing swap.
 There will also be a vigil held at UTM.
-Stay tuned for more details.
+Find more information on the UTM vigil.

 University of Toronto Scarborough Campus:

 From 12 – 3 pm, there will be a tabling event taking place in the Meeting Place at UTSC.
 There will be information and buttons available.
 There will also be a vigil later on in the day.
-Stay tuned for more details.
+Find more information on the UTSC vigil.

 University of Toronto St. George Campus:

-At the vigil, folks are invited to plant a flower down as the names are being read, as a symbol of remembrance, mourning, and futurity of life.
+At the vigil (6:00 – 7:00 pm), folks are invited to plant a flower down as the names are being read, as a symbol of remembrance, mourning, and futurity of life.
 The flowers will be left planted overnight, and folks are welcome to pick them up at the LGBTOUT Drop-In Centre.
 While we fold the flowers, we will be talking about the importance of celebrating the lives of trans folks, and how we as a community can better support trans folks during and outside of remembrance days.

 All trans positive members of the community are welcome, however the space will prioritize those who identity as trans, transsexual, transgender, genderqueer, non-binary, or those who are questioning their gender identity.
 This event is being held in collaboration with the U of T Sexual & Gender Diversity Office, NewPRIDE and the Sexual Violence Prevention and Support Centre.
 As always, there will be food and the space is accessible, with gender inclusive washrooms.
 We hope to see you soon!
-Join this event on Facebook.
+Find more information on the St. George vigil.